 It is not known whether Sandrena is associated with the same higher chance of having breast cancer diagnosed as other hormone replacement therapies.

 Nevertheless, if you are concerned about the risk of breast cancer, discuss the risk compared to the benefits of treatment with your doctor.

 There may be an increased risk of stroke when using this product.

-Women who still have a uterus must take both oestrogen and progestogen as part of HT.
-This is because oestrogen stimulates the growth of the lining of the uterus (called the endometrium).
+Women who still have a uterus must take both estrogen and progestogen as part of HT.
+This is because estrogen stimulates the growth of the lining of the uterus (called the endometrium).
 Before menopause this lining is shed during your period through the action of a natural progestogen.

 Also, clinical studies on similar products showed a possible increased risk of cardiovascular problems in the first year of use and no benefit thereafter.

 All women have a very small chance of having a blood clot in the veins of the leg, lung or other parts of the body whether or not they take HT.
 Using some forms of HT may slightly increase this small chance.
 Whether or not Sandrena may increase the chance of having a blood clot is not known.

 You are more likely to have a blood clot (whether or not you use HT) if:

 - you have had a blood clot in the veins of your legs or in your lungs before